ccdc-opensource/on-site-webcsd/README.md

 ## Usage

-To access the WebCSD service locally go to <http://localhost> in a browser.
+To access the On-Site Lattice and WebCSD service locally go to <http://localhost> in a browser.

 ## Contact support

-If you experience any difficulties with installing or using On-Site WebCSD, please contact our support team at <support@ccdc.cam.ac.uk> who will be happy to assist you.
+If you experience any difficulties with installing or using On-Site Lattice and WebCSD, please contact our support team at <support@ccdc.cam.ac.uk> who will be happy to assist you.